 - 2 chipotle peppers seeded and diced

-- 1-2 tbsp adobo sauce from the chipotle peppers
+- 1-2 tablespoon adobo sauce from the chipotle peppers

 - Juice and zest of one lime